Nepherius/Lazy-Orkfian/README.md

 2. Unzip the file

-3. Open chrome, switch to extensions tab and simple drag the unziped folder in that tab or click 'Load Unpacked Extension' and select the unziled folder.
+3. Open chrome, switch to extensions tab and simple drag the unziped folder in that tab or click 'Load Unpacked Extension' and select the unzipped folder.
+Developer mode has to be enabled.

 4. Open exension options and enter the optimal building percentages